Romaq/bigrig-scripts/FILESERVER.md

    7. Enter your email, of course, and note the IP of various services before you close the window.
 Be sure to add `fileserver` as a new host in the `dns` local domain list.
    8. Use your browser to connect to the [GUI](http://fileserver:12321).
+   9. We will now prepare the offered Samba shares.
+Go to the [Samba configuration](https://fileserver:12321/samba/?xnavigation=1)
+   10. Select `cdrom` and `Delete Selected Shares`.
+   11. The "homes" sharing will actually be split between "tub" for host only and "home" for user only when added as functional
+       "users" and attached as SMB clients.
+The "share" the only folder specific for managed sharing between multiple hosts and users depending upon need and policy.
+So the "homes" share we will leave as is.
+   12. Select `storage` and the configuration page will appear.
+   13. Rename `storage` to `share`, and change the "Directory to share" to `/share`, then `Save`.
+   14. Add System users and groups through https://fileserver:12321/useradmin/?xnavigation=1.
+For example, let's create the username
+       "bob" by selecting the `Create a new user` button.
+   15. Enter "bob" for the username and give it a password which will match the SMB password in later steps.
+For the "Home directory," allow it to use "Automatic" which will default to `/home`.
+   16. For the "Primary Group," select "New group with same name as user" and add "users" as the Seconary Group.
+Be sure to select the "right arrow" button to move this to the "In groups" panel.
+   17. The defaults should be fine, but the ideal policy is, "don't add or change anything you do not *have* to."
+Permissions should be planned such that "users" group projects, "client" machine projects and such can be protected at this level.
+   18. Add a new "host client" much the same way.
+For this example, we will have a machine named "ASA".
+Follow step #14, but we will use a specific "home" for each client.
+This is to separate "user" data from "machine data that likely needs scheduled backup."
+So for the "Home directory" use `/tank`.
+This folder is the "home" for the `/tank` shared with other machines.[^2]

    9. In the web GUI, select `Networking/NFS Exports`, `Select all` and delete the existing exports unless you are comfortable setting up NFS securely.
 For the purpose of this network, we will be using SMB4 clients all the way for consistant behavior and security policy.